ShantiKumariGautam/ShantiKumariGautam/README.md

 - 📫 How to reach me **shanti047btece22@igdtuw.ac.in**

-- 😌 Fun fact **All bugs are temporary for me BUT a cup of chai is permanent.☕**
+- 😌 Fun fact : **All bugs are temporary for me BUT a cup of chai is permanent☕**

 <h3 align="left">Connect with me:</h3>
 <p align="left">